scuhooper/JamesKeeling/index.md

 ## [Blocksplosion](https://scuhooper.github.io/Blocksplosion)
 ### Made with Unity
 _Blocksplosion_ is an Android game where a row of blocks is added each round that continuously require more hits to destroy.
 The player can shoot a string of balls on their chosen path to hit as many blocks as possible and collect the pickups that give them more balls for the next round.
 The game is a result of an attempt to create a simple working mobile game over Spring Break.

-The game is also available for free via the Google Play store.
+- Coming soon to the Google Play Store!
+Link will be provided once it is live!

 <br />
 <hr>